Laura L. Knoppers

 Selected forthcoming or recent essays

 - “The French Connection: Luxury, Portraiture, and the Court of Charles II.”
-In From Republic to Restoration: Departures and Legacies.
-Ed.
+In From Republic to Restoration: Legacies and Departures, ed.
 Janet Clare.
-Manchester: Manchester University Press, forthcoming 2016.
+Manchester: Manchester University Press, 2018, pp. 267-88.

 - “‘I still denied, much pleased to hear you sue’: Milton’s Eve, Ovid, and the Restoration Coquette.”
-In Milton and the Long Restoration.
-Ed.
-Ann Baynes Coiro and Blair Hoxby.
-Oxford: Oxford University Press, forthcoming 2016.
+In Milton and the Long Restoration, ed.
+Blair Hoxby and Ann Baynes Coiro.
+Oxford: Oxford University Press, 2016, pp. 191-203.

 - “Gender and the Public Sphere in Habermas and Milton: New Critical Directions.”
 Literature Compass (September 2014), 615-24. doi: 10.1111/lic3.12176.

 Notre Dame, IN 46556